Application form:Paternity Leave Form (Office document, 77kB)

-The University is committed to supporting all employees who have or adopt a child.
+The University is committed to supporting all employees who have a child, adopt a child, foster a child for adoption or are ‘Parental Order’ intended parents in a surrogacy arrangement.
 This policy is designed to ensure that all members of staff are treated fairly and consistently and in line with the relevant legislation.
-Following the birth or adoption, eligible employees can take up to two weeks’ paid leave to care for the child and/or to support the mother/adopter in the form of Ordinary Paternity Leave.
+Following the birth or placement, eligible employees can take up to two weeks’ paid paternity leave to care for the child and/or to support the other parent.

-Employees who meet the above eligibility criteria can choose to take either one week or two consecutive weeks' Ordinary Paternity Leave.
-Ordinary Paternity Leave must be taken in a single block and cannot be taken as odd days or as two separate weeks.
+Employees who meet the above eligibility criteria can choose to take either one week or two consecutive weeks of paternity leave.
+Paternity leave must be taken in a single block and cannot be taken as odd days or as two separate weeks.

-During Ordinary Paternity Leave, eligible employees will be paid by the University at their normal rate of pay.
-(This will include an element of Ordinary Statutory Paternity Pay (OSPP) where appropriate, which is effectively enhanced by the University to equal full pay).
+During paternity leave, eligible employees will be paid by the University at their normal rate of pay.
+(This will include an element of Statutory Paternity Pay (SPP) where appropriate, which is effectively enhanced by the University to equal full pay).